-1. If you are a COM student, you may be able to take 3 of the internship hours for COM credit and the remaining 3 for SOC credit.
+- 1. If you are a COM student, you may be able to take 3 of the internship hours for COM credit and the remaining 3 for SOC credit.
 If you want to do this, you will need to request permission and make appropriate arrangements with the COM internship supervisor, Dr. Vivian Williams, to have half of your internship credit to count towards COM.
-Those arrangements need to be agreed by you and Dr. Williams by Nov 15 and communicated to Professor Street.

-- 2. If you are a PSY major, you may be able to take 3-6 of the internship credit hours for PSY credit, although doing so will NOT replace the PSY major requirement for a specific number of letter graded 400 level credit hours.
+Those arrangements need to be agreed by you and Dr. Williams by Nov 15 and communicated to Professor Street. - 2.
+If you are a PSY major, you may be able to take 3-6 of the internship credit hours for PSY credit, although doing so will NOT replace the PSY major requirement for a specific number of letter graded 400 level credit hours.
 Professor Street would need to arrange that with Ms. Christa Greenberg (PSY Undergraduate Coordinator) by Nov.
 15, so it is important to inform Professor Street soon after admission to the program if you want PSY credit for the internship. - 3.
 Students in the north campus Interdisciplinary Social Sciences program (IDP) can routinely have internships that meet requirements for their major.
-You must consult with Professor Street by November 15 and receive permission from the IDP Director or Ms. Susan Pearles if you want your internship to fulfill IDP requirements for graduation. - 4.
+You must consult with Professor Street by November 15 and receive permission from the IDP Director Dr. Shelley Kimelberg if you want your internship to fulfill IDP requirements for graduation. - 4.
 These are the only variations in internship credit that are available.
-Please don't ask about others, there are none available.
-And these variations are not automatic, you need to request them and have all arrangements/agreements in place before December 1, 2017.
+These variations from SOC credit for the internship are not automatic, you need to request them and have all arrangements/agreements in place before December 1, 2018.